ungleich/cdist/docs/src/cdist-features.rst

 UNIX
     Reuse of existing tools like cat, find, mv, ...

-UNIX, familar environment, documentation
+UNIX, familiar environment, documentation
     Is available as manpages and HTML

-UNIX, simplicity, familar environment
+UNIX, simplicity, familiar environment
     cdist is configured in POSIX shell